-Collection Summary: An interview of Beniamino Bufano conducted 1964 Oct.
-4 by Mary McChesney for the Archives of American Art.
+Collection Summary: An interview of Beniamino Bufano conducted 1964 October 4 by Mary McChesney, for the Archives of American Art.

 Bufano speaks of his work at the San Francisco World's Fair of 1915; other early sculpture work; other media he worked in early in his career; his education; bureaucratic and political problems and scandals in the later years of the project; the politics that surround the placement of statues; President Kennedy's programs for the arts; the future of federally supported art programs.

 Biographical/Historical Note: Beniamino Bufano (1898-1970) was a sculptor in San Francisco, California.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.

 How to Use this Interview

 - Transcript: microfilm reel 3949 available at Archives of American Art offices and through interlibrary loan.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.